 Furthermore, we disagree with the IASB's view in paragraph BC4.44(b)(ii) that moving the reference to control would add complexity to the recognition criteria and might imply a need to identify all possible assets before then using the recognition criteria to eliminate those assets that are not assets of the reporting entity.
-We think this line of argument is unjustified because, in practice, identification and recognition goes hand in hand.
+We think this line of argumentation is unjustified because, in practice, identification and recognition goes hand in hand.
 Furthermore, disclosure of contingent assets already requires identification of possible assets whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity.

-Expected future economic benefits vs. potential to produce economic benefits most constituents consider the natural meaning of 'having the potential' to be broader than 'expected' as a form of anticipated possibility or likelihood from the view of the entity.
+Expected future economic benefits vs. potential to produce economic benefits

+We do not share the IASB's view in paragraph BC4.17 of the ED that eliminating the term 'expected' from the definitions and replacing it with the notion of 'having the potential' will not make the definitions either broader or narrower than the existing definitions.
+We believe that most constituents consider the natural meaning of 'having the potential' to be broader than 'expected' as a form of anticipated possibility by the entity.
 Hence, the proposals might be perceived as changes that would broaden the definition of an asset.
 Furthermore, the description of 'having the potential' being 'a feature that must already exist in at least one circumstances' does not make things any clearer or more understandable.